chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 ---------

 In C#, when a function does not return any value, it has a `void` return type which, on close inspection, looks quite odd.
-The .NET CLR does define a [Void](https://github.com/dotnet/coreclr/blob/master/src/mscorlib/shared/System/Void.cs) type, but it does not allow you to use it as a normal type (it has internal visibility).
+The .NET CLR defines a [Void](https://github.com/dotnet/coreclr/blob/master/src/mscorlib/shared/System/Void.cs) type, but it does not allow you to use it as a normal type: it has internal visibility and it cannot be used as a generic type parameter, e.g. `List<Void>` is explicitly forbidden.
 Moreover, it breaks the composition of functions, `Void` cannot appear in a function parameter.
-Finally, it cannot be used as a generic type parameter, e.g. `List<Void>` is explicitly forbidden.

 In a functional-style of programming, one prefers a [unit type](https://en.wikipedia.org/wiki/Unit_type) over a